 Also, the Messenger said: “Whoever revives a Sunnah from my Sunnah and the people practice it, she/he will have the same reward of those who practice it without their reward diminishing…”

 Why Have Hijama?

 Abdullah Ibn Abbas said that the Messenger of Allah mentioned: “I didn’t pass by an angel from the angel on the night travel with the exception of that they all said to me: “Oh Muhammad, order your Ummah (nation) with cupping .”
 The Prophet also told: “Cupping therapy / Hijama is the most supportive system for those people who need to cure themselves.”
-And again he said, “If there is any exceptional in your medical cure, it is in the cupping, eating honey, and moxibustion.
+And again he said, “If there is any exception in your medical cure, it is in the cupping, eating honey, and moxibustion.

 What Are The Benefits of Hijama?

 Hijama is detoxifying the blood and stimulating the production of new blood cells.
 We are suffering from the increased percentage of toxins and poisons stored in our body from year to year.
 These poisonings come from processed food, alcohol and smoking as well as drugs we take resulting in different disorders and medical problems.
 The medical problems in which wet cupping is proven as one of the best cures are back pain, sports injuries, poor blood and lymph circulation, varicose veins, emotional and psychological disorders: depression, stress, panic attacks, and anxiety.
-Also, this ancient is helpful for treatment of bones problems, muscles, joints and nervous system, arthritis, carpal tunnel syndrome, neuralgia, migraine headaches, insomnia, dizziness and low back, neck and shoulder pain.
+Also, this ancient is helpful for the treatment of bone problems, muscles, joints and nervous system, arthritis, carpal tunnel syndrome, neuralgia, migraine headaches, insomnia, dizziness, and low back, neck and shoulder pain.